usf-cs272-spring2022/usf-cs272-spring2022.github.io/_projects/project-3.md

 Pending

+## Functionality
+{: .page-header }

+Pending

+### Input

+Pending

+### Output

+Pending

+## Grading
+{: .page-header }

+The following sections detail how to earn credit for this project.
+The project grade is separated into one "functionality" or "test" grade worth 100 points, and a series of "design" or "code review" grades that together are worth another 100 points.

+#### Project Tests

+Pending

+#### Project Reviews

+Pending

+## Getting Started
+{: .page-header }

+The following sections may be useful for getting started on this project.

+### Examples

+Pending

+### Related Content

+Pending

+### Hints

+Pending

 {% comment %}
 For this project, you will extend your [previous project](project-2.html) to support multithreading.
 In addition to meeting the previous project requirements, your code must make a thread-safe inverted index, and use work queues to build and search an inverted index using multiple threads.